Barrosa (1811 ship): 1st EIC voyage (1812)

 Barossa was at Calcutta on 1 March 1812.
 Captain Benjamin Fergusson sailed from there and was at Saugor on 10 May.
 Barossa was at Madras on 12 June, reached St Helena on 6 September, and arrived at The Downs on 6 November.

-Barossa was sold in England and was admitted to the on 12 February 1813.
-She entered Lloyd's Register (LR) in 1813 with Ferguson as master and owner.
+Barossa was sold in England and was admitted to the Registry on 12 February 1813.
+She entered Lloyd's Register (LR) in 1813, with Ferguson as master and owner.

 Licensed trade with India

-In 1814 the EIC lost its monopoly on the trade between England and India.
-Thereafter, many shipowners sailed there vessels in that trade under a license from the EIC.
-In 1816 her master and owner changed from Ferguson to Hawkey.
+In 1814, the EIC lost its monopoly on the trade between England and India.
+Thereafter, many shipowners sailed their vessels in that trade under a license from the EIC.
+In 1816, her master and owner changed from Ferguson to Hawkey.
 Hawkey had purchased Barrosa and she was the first ship to take advantage of the new opportunity.
 One of the passenger's on Barrosa's first voyage as a free trader was William's brother Captain Charles Hawkey, of the Royal Navy, who was returning to India.
 When Barrosa reached the Cape, Captain Charles Hawkey fought a duel with Major Clason of the EIC's service that resulted in Clason's death.
 After she left the Cape, after a long detention, Barrosa encountered severe weather that damaged her and her cargo.
 She arrived at Madras and Calcutta later than Hawkey had intended and as a result other vessels had arrived before her and sold their cargoes, depressing the market.
 The EIC, exceptionally, authorized Hawkey to sail to China, which Hawkey hoped would re-establish the voyage's profitability.
 Captain William Hawkey died at sea on 19 September 1816, aged 33; his memorial is at St Paul's Hill, Malacca.

-Lloyd's List reported on 25 July 1817 that Barrosa, Hawkey, late master, had arrived in China.
+Lloyd's List reported on 25 July 1817, that Barrosa, Hawkey, late master, had arrived in China.
 Only three days earlier Lloyd's List had reported that she was one of four vessels that had been lost in a typhoon in the China Sea.
 She returned to Bengal from China, and then eventually to England.

 2nd EIC voyage (1819–1820)

-The EIC accepted on 5 February 1819 the tender of Barossa by John William Buckle for one journey.
+The EIC accepted on 5 February 1819, the tender of Barossa by John William Buckle for one journey.
 The rate was £12 per ton for destination Madras or Bombay, and £12 15s per ton for Bengal.

 Captain Henry Hutchinson sailed from The Downs on 5 May, bound for Bombay.
-Barossa reached the Cape on 12 August and arrived at Bombay on 9 October.
+Barossa reached the Cape on 12 August, and arrived at Bombay on 9 October.
 She left Bombay on 11 January 1820, was at the Cape on 2 April, reached St Helena on 21 April, and arrived at Purfleet on 9 July.